 An annual event during the first week of February promoting harmony between all people regardless of their faith.

 International Women's Day (8 March) is a global day to celebrate the achievements of women and recognise the need for gender equality.

-Darebin’s Backyard Harvest Festival is back, running over three weekends from 14–29 March as part of Darebin FUSE Festival for the first time.
+Darebin’s Backyard Harvest Festival runs over three weekends in March, as part of Darebin FUSE Festival.

 Seasonal bike skills programs and regular bike check events for new, returning and regular riders.

 Celebrated on 17 May each year, IDAHOBIT recognises the discrimination and human rights abuses experienced by LGBTQIA+ people around the world.

 National Sorry Day is an annual ceremonial event.
 Reconciliation Week (27 May to 3 June) commences the day after Sorry Day.

 Refugee Week is a national annual event that aims to create a culture of welcome for refugees and asylum seekers living among us.

 NAIDOC Week celebrates the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.